smartschat/cort/README.md

 ## Branches/Forks

 * the [kbest branch](https://github.com/smartschat/cort/tree/kbest) contains code for kbest extraction of coreference information, as described in Ji et al. (2017)
 * the [v03 branch](https://github.com/smartschat/cort/tree/v03) contains a version of __cort__ with more models and a better train/dev/test workflow.
-However, I'm still working on the documentation.
-Eventually, this branch will replace the current version of __cort__.
-For more details on the models see Martschat (2017)
+For more details on the models see Martschat (2017).
 * [Nafise Moosavi's fork of __cort__](https://github.com/ns-moosavi/cort/tree/singleton_feature) implements search space pruning on top of __cort__, as described in Moosavi and Strube (2016)

 ## Documentation